Best Beaches in Lincolnshire

 The local attractions include minigolf, go-karts and an amusement park that is sure to be a hit with the kids.
 There are plenty of places to eat and drink in the town, just metres from the beach, as well as places to park and public toilets nearby.
 It’s a great advantage to have this, one of the most tranquil beaches in Lincolnshire, within walking distance of our Golden Sands Holiday Park.

 Humberston Fitties is located a couple of miles down the coast from Cleethorpes, North Lincolnshire.
 The beautiful beach enjoys impressive views of the boats and ships travelling along the Humber Estuary as well as the two Humber Forts rising out of the water.
 Not only does Humberston feature golden sands and stunning views but there’s also plenty of quirky history to discover.

 There’s a small car park just off Anthony’s Bank Road that is less than 100 metres from the beach.
 On warm days it’s best to get there early as the car park is not the largest and will fill up quickly.
-This can easily be done though, as Humberston Fitties Beach is just a 10-minute drive from Haven Thorpe Park Holiday Centre.
+This can easily be done though, as Humberston Fitties Beach is just a 10-minute drive from Cleethorpes Beach Holiday Park.

 Sandilands Beach, Sutton-on-Sea

 Sandilands is a beautiful stretch of sandy beach and promenade that’s lined with traditional beach huts.
 The beautiful and natural golden area stretches for miles and is an ideal quiet coastal spot for dog walking and enjoying the fresh sea breeze.
 It’s a popular coastal attraction, yet the beach is so huge that your experience will still likely be a peaceful one with plenty of space for you and your loved ones to spread out and social distance.